 2. Match the Format to the Workforce

 Desk workers, frontline staff, and remote teams interact with technology differently.
 A single review form cannot serve all three.
-Adaptive formats that adjust to role, language, and communication preference close the gap that static survey approaches leave open.
+Adaptive formats that adjust to role, language, and communication preference close the gap that static forms leave open.

 3. Close the Feedback Loop Visibly